 Here’s a sample of three skills (out of six) that the scorecard addresses:

 Sales managers live in the sales silo.
 They cross collaborate with manager peers, their reps, and the VP.
 But they are limited to these relationships.
 Cross collaboration with outside departments is scarce.
 HR may receive feedback on a candidate.
 Marketing might be called in for a presentation design.
-However, the majority of internal company time is within their department.
+However, the majority of internal company time is spent within their department.

 The successful Sales VP spends a lot of time outside of sales.
 She evaluates skills and backgrounds of successful reps.
 Then she creates ideal candidate profiles with HR to get the needed talent.
 She works closely with marketing to enable her team with content and leads.
 Finally, she embraces conversations with the CEO about strategy and goals.
 Then she aligns her projects to these corporate initiatives.